RYC-98/SimVLA/README.md

 ### Results After the Fix

-After correcting the token-position offset, SGA, DRA, and SA-AET achieve improvements on both text retrieval and image retrieval tasks.
+After correcting the token-position offset, SGA, DRA, and SA-AET achieve improvement on both text retrieval and image retrieval tasks.

 For example, we use ALBEF as the surrogate model and CLIP<sub>ViT</sub></th> as the target model to demenstrate the improvement.

 <table>
   <thead>